tresinformal/drakkar/doc/20211215_retrospective.md

 Hard to achieve, I would be open to more suggestions.

- * Monthly C++ core guideline - How tos, max 5 mins
+ * Monthly C++ core guideline - How to's, max 5 mins

 I added this to the schedule as a Monthly event on Discord.